Azure/azure-rest-api-specs/specification/signalr/resource-manager/readme.md

     from: signalr.json
     where: $.definitions.Dimension.properties.toBeExportedForShoebox
     reason:  The boolean properties 'toBeExportedForShoebox' is defined by Geneva metrics
+  - suppress: EnumInsteadOfBoolean
+    from: signalr.json
+    where: $.definitions.Operation.properties.isDataAction
+    reason:  The boolean properties 'isDataAction' is a standard property for Azuer Operatoins.
   - suppress: PutRequestResponseScheme
     from: signalr.json
     where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.SignalRService/signalR/{resourceName}"].put